electron/electron/docs/api/app.md

 ### `app.getCurrentActivityType()` _macOS_

-Returns `String` - The type of the currently running activity.
+Returns `string` - The type of the currently running activity.

 ### `app.invalidateCurrentActivity()` _macOS_